samisaifali/MacroTracking/README.md

 A website that tracks Macros in the food you eat, to make your life easier!
-We are using python and using flask to host the website.
+We are using python and using flask to host the website on http://127.0.0.1:5000